SIZMW/frc-back-to-back-queuer/README.md

 ## Description
 This program can be used to find and mark back-to-back matches in the qualification match schedule for a specific FRC event.

 For queuing, it's important to track teams that have back-to-back matches to keep the match flow running smoothly, and to prevent teams from leaving the field if they are needed back in the match queue.
-Most events will keep at least 2 matches queued behind the match currently playing, which is where this program fits in, and some will keep 3 matches if the distance to the pits is too far.
+Most events will keep at least 2 matches queued behind the match currently playing, and some will keep 3 matches if the distance to the pits is too far.
 An example of a qualification schedule is shown below:

 | Match Number | Blue 1 | Blue 2 | Blue 3 | Red 1 | Red 2 | Red 3 |
 |--------------|--------|--------|--------|-------|-------|-------|